fac27/Atlas-Adventure/README.md

 ## How to Install

-- Clone the repo using your terminal (the download is 3.7MB in size):
+- Clone the repo using your terminal:

     `git clone https://github.com/fac27/Atlas-Adventure`